colxi/keypath-resolve/README.md

 ---

-### Global Context
+### Global Context Resolutions

-When the context object is omited, in any of the API methods calls, the resolution will be performed searching in the global object (window/global).
+> When the context object is omited, in any of the API methods calls, the resolution will be performed searching in the global object (window/global).